bgaze/ipsum-html/README.md

 ## Bgaze\IpsumHtml\Html

 This class offers statics methods to create HTML nodes that you can manipulate fluently, and print minified or prettyfied.

+There are three types of HTML nodes, handled by a dedicated class.
+They can be manipulated fluently, and printed minified or prettyfied.
 The node `__toString` method is an alias to the `prettify` method.

-There are three types of nodes, handled by a dedicated class:

 + **Bgaze\IpsumHtml\Nodes\PlainText**
 PlainText node has no attributes, content is a string.